brandonhorst/cstud/README.md

 * The Caché Python bindings must be installed on the local machine.
 * `cstud` relies on `%Compiler.UDL.TextServices`, which will be added to Caché in version 2014.2.
 In other words, `cstud` does not run on any currently-released version of Caché.
 * `%Compiler.UDL.TextServices` does not currently support `XDATA` blocks or `SqlComputeCode` attributes.
 Once that functionality is added, `cstud` will automatically support it.
+* At the moment, it only works on OSX.
+It was tested on Mavericks, but should work with any version.

+##Goals

+* Allow for all functionality that Studio provides (hard functionality, not wizards and such) on all Caché-supported platforms (including OSX, UNIX, and Windows).
+    - ~~Listing available classes by namespace~~
+    - ~~Download classes by name~~
+    - Download generated code (int, cls...)
+    - Upload classes (does not yet support XDATA and SqlComputeCode)
+* Handle errors well.
+* Soft functionality (syntax highlighting, wizards, snippets, and the like) will be pursued in independent projects.
+I hope to add functionality for Sublime Text, a solid multi-platform editor.